wzhu221/learning_to_code/Lab/PCA_tutorial.md

-# PCA tutorial
+# PCA TUTORIAL

+## score plot

-The following code can be used to generate the PCA plot.
+The following code can be used to generate the PCA score plot.

 ```R
 library('tidyverse')